diazid/Census_Income/README.md

 ### ![](/img/correlation_plot.jpg)

-* The variables in general doesn't have correlation with each other and with the target variable.
+* The variables in general have a very low correlation with each other and with the target variable.

 ### Age vs FNLWGT per class